SasinduDilshara/wso2.apim.catalog/ballerina/Package.md

-This project contains built-in Ballerina library to automate the service publishing process for APIM service catalog.
+This repository is for Including ballerina service management tools for publishing service data to WSO2 API manager service catalogs.